dedoardo/polyfit/README.md

 ## Immediate TODOs
 - Check that the changes made to the code *after submission* are still able to reproduce the results matching those in the paper
-- Add the multicolor test data once that is done
+- Add the multicolor test data once that is done, single boundary vectorization was mostly untouched.